The Bandit of Zhobe

 The Bandit of Zhobe is a 1959 British CinemaScope adventure film directed by John Gilling and starring Victor Mature, Anne Aubrey and Anthony Newley.
+It was written by Gilling and Richard Maibaum.
 In British India a bandit goes on a rampage in the mistaken belief that the British have killed his family, which later proves to not be the case.
-It was produced by Albert Broccoli for Warwick Films and features extensive use of footage from Gilling's previous Zarak.
+It was produced by Albert Broccoli for Warwick Films and features extensive use of footage from Gilling's previous Zarak (1956).

 Plot

-A bandit with a price on his head, is seen this time blind for revenge.

-He thinks that the British have massacred his people, his family, his wife and child.
-But he is wrong.

-Only the little romantic daughter of his enemy, overflowing with pity for him, could open his eyes to the truth.
+In late 1800's India, Kasem Khan, a bandit with a price on his head, is blind with revenge.
+He believes the British have massacred the population of his village, including his wife and child.
+But this is a myth perpetrated by Khan's native rival, Azhad.
+Only a British major's daughter, who pities Khan, can open his eyes to the truth.